aswin-ideas2it/docs-rackspace/doc/style-guide/UI-content/ui-writing-tips.rst

 - Help users avoid errors and roadblocks.
 Make sure content helps users recover quickly if those things happen.

-- Avoid :ref:`abbreviations<abbreviations>`, acronyms, and slang.
+- Avoid `abbreviations <http://rackerlabs.github.io/docs-rackspace/style-guide/style/abbreviations.html?highlight=abbreviations>`_, acronyms, and slang.
 Use an abbreviation only if it is better known than the word that it stands for or if space savings is critical.

-- Write in :ref:`active voice<use-active-voice>`.
+- Write in `active voice <http://rackerlabs.github.io/docs-rackspace/style-guide/writing/use-active-voice.html?highlight=active%20voice>`_.

-- Use :ref:`contractions<contractions>` according to the Rackspace style for technical content.
+- Use `contractions <http://rackerlabs.github.io/docs-rackspace/style-guide/style/contractions.html?highlight=contractions>`_ according to the Rackspace style for technical content.

 - Use inclusive language.
 Speak directly to users when you know enough about them.